calyau/maxima/README-lisps.md

 As SBCL doesn't use readline it is recommended to use rmaxima for using a command-line Maxima with SBCL.
 For common details of SBCL and CMUCL See CMUCL above.

-Maxima compiled using a typical Linux install using SBCL 1.4.10 typically depends on:

- * libc
- * zlib

 Allegro Common Lisp <https://franz.com/products/allegro-common-lisp/>